Ontario Society for the Prevention of Cruelty to Animals

 About Ontario Society for the Prevention of Cruelty to Animals:

-Ontario Society for the Prevention of Cruelty to Animals is a 3-star charity.
-It is financially transparent and has overhead costs within Ci’s reasonable range.
-The charity has $26.5m in reserve funds, which can cover three years and a half of program costs.
+Ontario Society for the Prevention of Cruelty to Animals is a 4-star charity that is financially transparent.
+For every dollar donated, 68 cents are available to go to the cause.
+This is within Ci’s reasonable range.
+The charity has $35.5m in reserve funds which is enough to cover two years and almost ten months of program costs.

-Founded in 1873, Ontario Society for the Prevention of Cruelty to Animals (OSPCA) works to ensure animal wellbeing in Ontario and keep pets and families together.
-The charity provides shelter care, medical assisstance and adoption services for animals across the province.
-OSPCA is headquartered in Stouffville, Ontario and has 13 animal centers across the province.
-OSPCA’s two main programs are Animal Care and Protection and Communication and Education.
-In previous years, the charity also garnted to OSPCA partners.
+Founded in 1873, Ontario Society for the Prevention of Cruelty to Animals (OSPCA) works to ensure animal wellbeing in Ontario.
+The charity provides shelter care, medical assistance, and adoption services for animals across the province.
+OSPCA values all animals and engages its communities to treat animals with respect and kindness.
+OSPCA ran two main programs in F2023: Animal Care and Adoption, and Community Outreach and Education.
+In 2023, OSPCA spent $12.3m on these programs, a 32% increase from 2022.

 My anchor